 Blackmail is a crime.
 I think we’d all agree with that.

-Emotional blackmail is abuse.
+Emotional blackmail and domestic violence cases are a form of abuse.
 Again – we all agree.

 So why on earth would anyone offer emotionally blackmailing a child as a suitable option/alternative to smacking?